prad26/octo_search/README.md

 # OctoSearch - GitHub User Search Client

+This README provides a comprehensive guide to understanding, setting up, and running the OctoSearch application.

 ## Project Overview

 OctoSearch is a Flutter-based client application designed to allow users to search for GitHub users by keyword, view a list of the results, and explore user profiles along with their repositories.
-It addresses the common challenge of GitHub API rate limits by incorporating support for Personal Access Tokens.

 ## Features